Siminovitch Prize in Theatre

-The Siminovitch Prize is Canada's largest theatre award recognizing excellence in mid-career directors, playwrights and designers. $100,000 is awarded annually, and for recipients, who are given the public recognition and financial resources, it is truly life-changing!
+The Siminovitch Prize is Canada's largest theatre award recognizing excellence in mid-career directors, playwrights and designers. $100,000 is awarded annually to recipients.

 Anyone may nominate a qualified candidate for the Prize, and winners are selected by a jury made up of prominent theatre professionals.
 Nominees must be a professional director, playwright, or designer who, in the preceding 10 years, has made a significant creative contribution to no fewer than three noteworthy theatre projects in Canada.

 A condition of the award is that one quarter of the prize (CAD$25,000) must be awarded to an emerging artist "Protégé" selected by the winner.
 The Protégé must be an individual involved in professional direction, playwriting, or design in Canadian theatre.
 The winner may choose to grant the amount to a single Protégé or divide it between two eligible Protégés.
 Three finalists also receive CAD$5,000.